rrameshs/pentaho4-pdi-buildpack/README.md

 ## Requirements for a Deployable App

-In addition to the usual `manifest.yml` file, the directory that you are pushing from must contain a `kettle.properties` file containing the usual settings as used in the template PDI projects along with a `.tar.gz` package containing the ETL jobs, transformations, scripts etc.
+In addition to the usual `manifest.yml` file, the directory that you are pushing from must contain a `kettle.properties` file containing the usual settings as used in the template PDI projects along with a `.tar.gz` package containing the ETL jobs, transformations, scripts etc. In addition, it can include a `hlpr_call_entry_points_friendly_names.csv` file to specify the configured DNIS numbers.

+### Tar file

-The presence of `kettle.properties` is used to determine whether the package can be deployed by this buildpack, but there must also be exactly one `.tar.gz` package in the directory or the push will fail.
+There must also be exactly one `.tar.gz` package in the directory or the push will fail.
 Furthermore the tar package must itself contain exactly one top-level directory, under which all the ETL files are stored.
 This is the default packaging created by the Maven build in the template PDI projects.

+### kettle.properties

+The presence of `kettle.properties` is used to determine whether the package can be deployed by this buildpack.
 As part of the staging of the application the following variables will be set in `kettle.properties` (if they are already specified then the existing setting will be overwritten):

 ```
 PDI_DIR - location of the Pentaho PDI installation